The modern iconoclast

 … is way more likely to get me hot, bothered and all tingly in my no-no-special-place.

-I screenshot the blood splattered Watchmen version of the iconic smiley face to use as my graphic.
-Hmm.
+I screenshot the blood splattered Watchmen version of the iconic smiley face to use as the graphic with which to anchor my post.
 I might watch the rest of it later.
 I am suddenly reminded how amazing the cinematic version of this comic is.
 Also the Silk Spectre and Nite Owl’s sex scene to Leonard Cohen’s Hallelujah in this movie is amazing!